atroxaper/p6-LogP6/README.md

   "cliches": [{ "name": "c2", "matcher": "main" }]
 }
 ```
-Concrete format for concrete objects will be described in corresponding
+The concrete format for concrete objects will be described in the corresponding sections below.
-sections below.

-Some object like `writers`, `wrappers` or so have a `type` filed.
-Each object
+Some objects like `writers`, `wrappers` or so have a `type` filed.
+Each object has its own list
-has its own list of available types.
-There are type which can be used in any
-object - `custom`.
-It uses to describe factory method or class which will be
+of available types.
+There is a type that can be used in any object - `custom`.
+It uses to describe
-used to produce the object.
-It requires additional fields:
+the factory method or class which will be used to produce the object.
+It requires additional
+fields:
-- `require` - name of module with factory method or class;
+- `require` - the name of the module with factory method or class;
-- `fqn-method` or `fqn-class` - full qualified name of method or class in
+- `fqn-method` or `fqn-class` - the fully qualified name of method or class in `require` module;
-`require` module;
-- `args` - list of named arguments which will be passed to `fqn-method()` or
+- `args` - list of named arguments which will be passed to `fqn-method()` or `fqn-class.new()`;
-`fqn-class.new()`.
+- `positional` - list of positional arguments which will be passed to `fqn-method()` or `fqn-class.new()`.

-For example, creating IO::Handle by `create-handle` subroutine in `MyModule`
+For example, creating IO::Handle by `create-handle` subroutine in `MyModule` with arguments
-with arguments `:path<out.txt>, :trait<rw>`:
+`:path<out.txt>, :trait<rw>`:

 ```json
 {